Air gun: Slug

 Some manufacturers also have recently introduced the more cylindro-conoidal-shaped "slug" pellets for the more powerful modern PCP air rifles.
-Compared to the commonly used diabolo pellets, these slug pellets resemble Minié balls and have more contact surface with the bore and hence need greater propelling force to overcome friction, but have better aerodynamics, ballistic coefficient, and longer effective ranges due to the more similar shape to firearm bullets, however they also require a fully rifled barrel for spin stabilization in flight.
-They are also made of lead, and precautions should be taken when handling them, or preparing animals for food, as lead fragments can be easily missed inside the meat.
+Compared to the commonly used diabolo pellets, these slug pellets resemble cast bullets and have more contact surface with the bore and hence need greater propelling force to overcome friction, but have better aerodynamics, ballistic coefficient, and longer effective ranges due to the more aerodynamic shape, however they also require a fully rifled barrel for spin stabilization in flight.
+Appropriately sized bullets cast from firearm bullet molds can be used in big bore air rifles.

+Caution should be used when handling lead projectiles or preparing animals for food, as lead fragments can be easily missed inside the meat.
+Lead-free slugs in airgun calibers are gradually being developed and becoming available for purchase from manufacturers such as Zan Projectiles, due in part to regulations on hunting with lead projectiles in many areas.

 BB

-The BB shot was once the most common airgun ammunition in the US, thanks to the popularity of Daisy’s line of BB airguns.
+The BB shot was once the most common airgun ammunition in the US, thanks to the popularity of Daisy's line of BB airguns.
 A BB is a small metallic ball in 4.5 mm/.177" diameter, typically made of steel (with a copper or zinc coating) or lead.
 Originally called the "round shot", the contemporary name came from the "BB"- size lead birdshot used in shotgun shells, which the first BB gun invented in 1886 was designed to shoot.
 Steel BBs can be acceptably accurate at short distances when fired from properly designed BB guns with smoothbore barrels.
 Lead #3 buckshot pellets can be used in .25" caliber airguns as if they were large BBs.

 Due to the hardness of the steel, steel BBs cannot "take" to rifled barrels, which is why they are undersized (4.4 mm ball against 4.5 mm bore) to allow them to be used in .177" rifled barrels, which when used in this configuration can in effect be considered smoothbore, but with a poorer gas-seal, and if 4.5 mm diameter BBs are used, they would jam in the bore.
 Therefore, steel BBs lack the spin stabilization required for long-range accuracy, and usage in any but the cheapest rifled guns is discouraged.
-The softer lead BBs however can be used in rifled barrels.
+The softer lead BBs, however, can be used in rifled barrels.

 Typically BBs are used for indoor practice, casual outdoor plinking, training children, or to save money, as they are significantly cheaper than pellets.
 Replica CO_{2} pistols allow people to train with a BB gun, saving a lot of money to centerfire firearm cartridges.
 Care should be exercised to avoid ricochet, and safety glasses are recommended.
 Recently, manufacturers have created frangible BBs, which break apart and do not ricochet, reducing the hazards associated with BB guns.

 Some shotgunners use sightless BB rifles to train in instinctive shooting.
 Similar guns were also used briefly by the United States Army in a Vietnam-era instinctive shooting program called "Quick Kill".